Things You Need To Know About Ear Canal Tumor Removal

 Following steps are performed to diagnose the tumors.

-Otoscopic exam: To decide whether surgery is indicated and which type of surgical procedure should be performed, veterinarians perform an otoscopic examination to evaluate the vertical and horizontal ear canals.
-Video otoscopy also plays an important role in diagnosing and finalizing the surgeries.
+Otoscopic Exam: To decide whether pet ear surgery is indicated and which type of surgical procedure should be performed, veterinarians perform an otoscopic examination to evaluate the vertical and horizontal ear canals.
+Video otoscopy also plays a vital role in diagnosing and finalizing surgeries.
 Nevertheless, dogs and cats with chronic diseases must be sedated or anesthetized while performing this exam.

-Complete blood count Test: Before performing any surgery, veterinarians must carry out a complete blood count /chemistry screen and thyroxine test.
+Complete Blood Count Test: Veterinarians must complete a blood count /chemistry screen and thyroxine test before pet ear surgery.

-Skull radiography: CT Scan MRI and skull radiography helps to evaluate the tympanic bulla and external ear canals.
+Skull Radiography: CT Scan, MRI, and skull radiography help to evaluate the tympanic bulla and external ear canals.

-Surgical excision to treat ear canal tumors is the treatment of choice.
+Surgical excision to treat dog and cat ear canal removal of tumors is the treatment of choice.
 This treatment is quite helpful in the removal of benign tumors.

 Surgical removal of ear canal tumors may be accomplished through:

-It has been observed that malignant ear tumors tend to be more aggressive in cats than dogs.
-After undergoing aggressive surgeries, dogs can survive longer than three years.
-On the other hand, cats are only about one year.
+It has been observed that malignant ear tumors tend to be more aggressive in cats than in dogs.
+Dogs can survive longer than three years after undergoing aggressive dog ear canal removal surgeries.
+On the other hand, after the removal of the tumor in cats ear canal, they live only about one year.

-The prognosis of ear canal tumors in dogs and cats depends on the following factors:
+The prognosis of ear canal tumors in pets depends on the following factors:

 - Age of the cats and dogs